 - Bravado - This is a name for the kind of confidence that is more about acting than certainty.
 Customers can tell when we are making it up as you go along.
 Skipping preparation and homework causes over reliance on bravado.
 Sooner or later, winging it leads to embarrassment.
 Frameworks and planners help carry out the necessary forethought, planning, and preparation.

 - Money - If the customer hasn't made adequate provision for a purchase, the selling effort is unlikely to result in an order.
 It is easy to accept customer platitudes like, “ don't worry about the money” and “it wont be a problem”.
 Companies don’t like spending money.
 They hire people to make it more difficult to spend company cash.
 There are ways to ask about money that are comfortable for the shyest salesperson.

 - Prevaricating Customer - You ask the right questions and all you get are evasive answers.
 Sometimes the customer executive turns the table and insists that you answer their questions.
 Learn to press for the answers you need without making it into a confrontation.

 - Gullibility - Customers never lie, do they?
-If you tend to accept what a customer contacts tell you without cross checking with alternative sources, then you may be guilty of gullibility.
+If you tend to accept what customer contacts tell you without cross checking with alternative sources, then you may be guilty of gullibility.
 In many peoples minds, misleading a salesperson is not a sin.
 Contacts may be genuine in their intent to reassure, despite misleading you.
-Ways to distinguish facts from narrative and validate data ward off this vulnerability.
+Ways to distinguish facts from narrative and validate data, ward off this vulnerability.